Like any heating system, there may be times when underfloor heating (UFH) does not seem to be working as it should.

-Let’s take a look at a few of the potential problems you may come across with UFH and how to go about solving them.
+First, let’s look at a few of the potential problems you may come across with water UFH, and how to go about solving them.

-If a single zone is not heating up as expected, it could be caused by a number of small problems that are all fairly simple to resolve:
+If a single zone is not heating up as expected, or won’t turn off at all, it could be caused by a number of underfloor heating issues.
+Most are fairly simple to resolve by yourself:

 There is a small pin underneath each actuator.
 You need to remove the actuator from the affected zone to check that the pin valve is free.
-If it’s stuck down it can be freed using a silicone spray.
+If the actuator is stuck down, it can be freed using a silicone spray.
 You can also use a pair of long nose pliers to try and free the pin.

 There could be some air trapped in the UFH pipework.
 In order to remove the air you will need to: